hpccsystems-solutions-lab/terraform-azurerm-hpcc-lite/README.md

 NOTE: A tutorial of this Terraform for the developer, or others who are interested, can be found [here](documentation/hpcc-tf-for-developers.md).

-This is a slightly-opinionated terraform module for deploying an HPCC Systems cluster on Azure's Kubernetes service (aks).
+This is a slightly-opinionated Terraform module for deploying an HPCC Systems cluster on Azure's Kubernetes service (aks).
 The goal is to provide a simple method for deploying a cluster from scratch, with only the most important options to consider.

 The HPCC Systems cluster created by this module uses ephemeral storage, which is the default.
 This means the storage will be deleted when the cluster is deleted) But, you can also have Persistent Storage.
 See the section titled [Persistent Storage](#persistent-storage), below.

 ## Requirements

-* <font color="red">**terraform**</font> This is a terraform module, so you need to have terraform installed on your system.
+* <font color="red">**terraform**</font> This is a Terraform module, so you need to have terraform installed on your system.
 Instructions for downloading and installing terraform can be found at [https://www.terraform.io/downloads.html](https://www.terraform.io/downloads.html).
-Do make sure you install a 64-bit version of terraform, as that is needed to accommodate some of the large random numbers used for IDs in the terraform modules.
+Do make sure you install a 64-bit version of terraform, as that is needed to accommodate some of the large random numbers used for IDs in the Terraform modules.

 * <font color="red">**helm**</font> Helm is used to deploy the HPCC Systems processes under Kubernetes.
 Instructions for downloading and installing Helm are at [https://helm.sh/docs/intro/install](https://helm.sh/docs/intro/install/).